Pierre-Jean de Béranger: Songs

 Illustration for the song, The Censor by J. J. Grandville (1836), wood engraving, 21.9 x 14 cm., Metropolitan Museum of Art.

 Béranger has been described as "the most popular French songwriter of all time", and it is certainly true that, in the 19th century, no nation had a lyricist whose influence on his fellow countrymen compared to that exercised by Béranger on the citizens of Paris.
 Like all chansonniers, he wrote lyrics but did not compose any music; he set the words to a pre-existing melody such as a folk tune.
 "Le Roi d'Yvetot", for example, was sung to the traditional air "Quand un tendron vient en ces lieux", while others might be set to well-known melodies by various composers.

-The songs of Béranger are elaborate, written in a clear and sparkling style, full of wit and incision.
-It is not so much for any lyrical flow as for the happy turn of phrase that they claim merit.
-Whether the subject be happy or serious, light or passionate, the medium remains untroubled.
-The special merits of the songs are merits to be looked for more in English prose than in English verse.
-He worked deliberately, never writing more than 15 songs a year and often less, and was so fastidious that he threw away a quarter of his output.

 "I am a good little bit of a poet," Béranger said of himself, "clever in the craft, and a conscientious worker to whom old airs and a modest choice of subjects (le coin que me suis confine) have brought some success."
 His modest self-appraisal belies his importance in literary history.
 When he first began to cultivate the chanson, it was a minor and little-regarded form, restricted to slight subjects and a humorous guise of treatment.
 Béranger raised the standing of the art and imbued it with greater sentiment.

-From a comparatively early date, he resolved to write songs for the people.
-He was helped in this regard by Emile Debraux, who had often stood between him and the masses as interpreter, and given him the keynote of the popular humour.
+From a comparatively early date, he resolved to write songs for people.
+He was helped in this regard by Emile Debraux, who had often stood between him and the masses as interpreter, and given him the keynote of the humor.
 Now, he had observed in the songs of sailors, and workers, a prevailing tone of sadness; and so, as he grew more masterful in this sort of expression, he sought more and more after what is deep, serious and constant in the thoughts of common men.
 The evolution was slow; and we can see in his own works examples of every stage, from that of witty indifference in fifty pieces of the first collection, to that of grave and even tragic feeling in Les Souvenirs du peuple or Le Vieux Vagabond.
 And this innovation involved another, which was as a sort of prelude to the great romantic movement.